Hueppy/minipython/doc/presentation.md

 ![Overview](https://github.com/Hueppy/minipython/blob/presentation/doc/overview.svg)

 # Lexical analysis
-converting a sequenc of characters from the sorce code into a sequence of tokens.
+converting a sequence of characters from the source code into a sequence of tokens.
 ```
 ...
 DEF                : 'def';